Skip to main content

 export REMOTE_WRITE_PASSWORD=<your-password>

-The script will create the secret containing the authentication password for the communication with backend prometheus and install grafana alloy.
+Next, the installation script will create the secret containing the authentication password for the communication with backend Prometheus and install Grafana Alloy.

-In order for it to work you need access to your backend cluster, so make sure to stop the port-forwarding to the backend cluster and run clusters/gateway/scripts/access_cluster.sh again.
-Then change into clusters/gateway and run:
+In order for it to work you need access to your gateway cluster, so make sure to stop the port-forwarding to the backend cluster.
+Change to clusters/backend and run

 ./scripts/deploy_alloy.sh